-Considering that the main target of the INSIEME network is to detect and locate the anthropogenic microseismicity in the HAV ($Ml \le 2.7$), the seismic stations were equipped with triaxial weak-motion broadband sensors: six 0.05-100 Hz and two 0.0083-100 Hz Trillium Compact Posthole (TCPH) seismometers.
-The data-loggers are Centaur Digital Recorders with a dynamic range of 140 dB.
-All seismometers and dataloggers are manufactured by Nanometrics Inc. (see Table 1).
-Continuous acquisition of digital waveforms is provided by the INSIEME network at 250 Hz sampling rate.
-This choice allows data acquisition with a Nyquist frequency of 125 Hz (Figure 2), which is greater than the upper frequency bound of the broadband sensors (100 Hz), thus avoiding the application of temporal anti-aliasing filters on the acquired signals and taking advantage of the high frequency bound provided by the sensors useful to capture the full spectra content of small earthquakes.
-The amplitude and phase responses of the two versions of broadband sensors are shown in Figure 2: blue curves refer to INS1 station (equipped with a 0.0083-100 Hz TCPH seismometer) and orange curves refer to INSX station (equipped with a 0.05-100 Hz TCPH seismometer).
-The first installed station of the network was INSX (in operation between 2016-04-01 and 2017-01-24) whereas the other stations have been installed from 2016-09-23 (see Table 2).

-With exception of the INS1 station which was initially connected to the electric power grid of the Montemurro Cemetery, power supply for all stations is provided by solar panels and batteries.
-Each station is equipped with a 270 W solar panel and two 12 V, 100 Ah batteries connected in series to output 24 V, which allow the instruments to work with less current.
-Solar panels are installed on 2 m high poles in order to prevent snow covering during the winter season (see Figure 3a).
-The solar charge controller, the two batteries, the power supply circuit, the data-logger and the router are housed in a small cabin (Figure 3b).
-Corrugated cables allow the passage of sensor cables from the cabin to the borehole (Figure 3b).
-Each borehole is closed by a manhole (Figure 3b) and the PVC casing is coupled to the soil by cement grout filling the space between the hole and external surface of the PVC casing from the bottom to the surface (Figure 3c).
-The PVC casing is not in the manhole in order to leave room for installing sensors on the surface (Figure 3d).
-A 2 m high netting, surrounding an area of about 2.5 m x 2.5 m, protects each station from wild or grazing animals.
+- 10 Considering that the main target of the INSIEME network consists in detecting and locating the anthropogenic microseismicity in the HAV (Ml \leq 2.7), we equipped the seismic stations with triaxial weak-motion broadband sensors: six 0.05-100 Hz and two 0.0083-100 Hz Trillium Compact Posthole (TCPH) seismometers models, manufactured by Nanometrics Inc. (see Table 1).
+They provide a flat response to ground velocity up to 100 Hz.
+All data-loggers are manufactured by Nanometrics company, the 24-bit Centaur Digital Recorder with a dynamic range of 140 dB.
+Continuous acquisition of digital waveforms is provided - 15 by the INSIEME network at 250 Hz sampling rate.
+This choice allows data acquisition with a Nyquist frequency of 125 Hz, which is greater than the upper frequency bound of the broadband sensors (100 Hz), avoiding temporal aliasing effects on the acquired signals.
+The first installed station of the network was INSX (in operation between 2016-04-01 and 2017-01-24) whereas the other stations have been installed from 2016-09-23 (see Table 2). - With exception of the INS1 station which was initially connected to the electric power grid of the Montemurro Cemetery, power supply for all stations is provided by solar panels and batteries.
+Each station is equipped with a 270 W solar panel and two 12 V, 100 Ah batteries connected in series to output 24 V, which allows the instruments to work with less current.
+Solar panels are installed on 2 m high poles in order to prevent snow covering the Winter season (see Figure 2a), then the solar charge controller, the two batteries, the power supply circuit, the data-logger and the router are housed in a small cabin (Figure 2b).
+Corrugated cables allow the passage of sensor cables from the cabin to the borehole (Figure 2b).
+Each borehole is closed - 25 by a manhole (Figure 2b) and the PVC casing is coupled to the soil by cement grout filling the space between the hole and external surface of the PVC casing from the bottom to the surface (Figure 2c).
+The PVC casing is not in the manhole in order to leave room for installing sensors on the surface (Figure 2d).
+A 2 m high netting surrounding an area of about 2.5 m x 2.5 m, protects each station from wild or grazing animals.